Roma-V/to-dao-list/README.md

 # Tech stack
 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Even though `npm audit` shows numerous vulnerabilities, the vulnerable packages (`browserslist`, `postcss`) are updated manually and no open issues exist.
+`React` defines page structure.
+`Redux` handles app state.
+`Semantin UI` defines style for components.
+Note that some additional styling is applied through CSS as well.

 ## Prerequisites for development
 Install Node 14.0 or later.